Chestnut blight: Life cycle and reproduction

 The primary plant tissues targeted by C. parasitica are the inner bark, an area containing the conductive tissue, and the cambium, a layer of actively dividing cells that give rise to secondary vascular tissues.
 In these tissues, the pathogen forms diffuse cankers in which the mycelium overwinters.
 In the following spring, two types of fruiting bodies will form: pycnidia, usually first, and perithecia.
 Following rainfall, the pycnidia ooze orange tendrils of conidia, the asexual spores, while perithecia forcibly eject ascospores, the sexual spores.
 Upon becoming airborne, ascospores are carried by eddies of wind to new hosts or infect other parts of the same tree.
 When insects, birds, or other wildlife come into contact with the cankers, they can mechanically disperse the conidia to a new host.
 Additionally, the asexual spores can be dispersed by rain splash.
 Once on the new host, or new area of the tree, the spores can germinate and infect the inner bark through insect wounds and fissures in the outer bark.

 If cankers continue to form and expand, the fungus can girdle the stem, severing the flow of nutrients and water to the vital vegetative tissues.
-The absence of nutrient dispersal will result in tree death; however, the root system will survive.
+The absence of nutrient dispersal will result in above ground tree death.
+However, the root system may survive.
 As a result, American chestnuts exist mainly as shrubs sprouting from the old, surviving roots.
 These sprouts usually die of infection by C. parasitica before reaching sexual maturity.